florian/florian.github.io/_posts/2017-09-03-bloom-filters.md

 #### Spelling correction

-To implement spelling correction, we need some way to decide whether a word is misspelt.
+To implement spelling correction, we need some way to decide whether a word is misspelled.
 The Oxford English Dictionary contains more than 200,000 words.
 Having all these words stored in memory all the time is a bad idea.

 Instead, we can insert all words from the dictionary into a Bloom filter to be much more space efficient.
-The fact that false positives are possible means that there will be a few misspelt words that will not be detected.
+The fact that false positives are possible means that there will be a few misspelled words that will not be detected.
 However, no correctly written words would be marked as incorrect.
 This is good because it would only annoy users.